FAQs

 Were there any injuries among employees or first responders?

 No. Thankfully, our employees working at the time of the fire are safe and well – this is a testament to the plant leadership team’s commitment to safety and their partnership with local first responders.
-We truly appreciate the efforts of the emergency services and first responders, who ensured that every person at the plant was safely evacuated as they safely addressed the fire.
+We truly appreciate the e>orts of the emergency services and first responders, who ensured that every person at the plant was safely evacuated as they safely addressed the fire.

 Why was the sprinkler system inoperable?

 The fire suppression system was under repair due to a ruptured water main.
 SPS promptly notified the fire department and other relevant parties after learning of the water main break.
-Upon approval of the fire marshal, SPS had implemented alternate fire prevention protocols (e.g., fire watches and ceasing “hot work”), pending completion of the repair.
+Upon approval of the fire marshall, SPS had implemented alternate fire prevention protocols (e.g., fire watches and ceasing “hot work”), pending completion of the repair.

 What chemicals may have been released during the fire?